wxie2017/wxie2017.github.io/pages/speech/stay_with_TI.md

 project 1 | Team Building: Is project management against human nature? project 2 | Prepare to Speak Professionally: Member Rewards Program

 The first Ice Breaker may be easy, but how about a second Ice Breaker?
 How would you choose your second introduction?
 I did a speech titled "Bold".
 Who still remember the meaning of bold?
+That was my new year's resolution for 2021.

-So you can select a topic as you like.
+So you can always find a topic to talk.

-Of course, a whole Pathways consists of many projects.
-I have done about 13 prepared speeches already, and some I have to do more than once because we have very strict evaluators.
+The whole Pathways is a great training:

-The whole Pathways is a great training: writing the speech, practicing the speech, delivering the speech, receiving feedback, implementing feedback in the next speech.
+writing the speech, practicing the speech, delivering the speech, receiving feedback, implementing feedback in the next speech.
 My communication skills have been improved dramatically.